ptitSeb/box64/README.md

 Since Box64 uses the native versions of some "system" libraries, like libc, libm, SDL, and OpenGL, it's easy to integrate and use with most applications, and performance can be surprisingly high in many cases.
 Take a look at thoses bench analysis for an example [here](https://box86.org/index.php/2021/06/game-performances/).

-Box64 integrates with DynaRec (dynamic recompiler) for the ARM64 platform, providing a speed boost between 5 to 10 times faster than using only the interpreter.
+Box64 integrates with DynaRec (dynamic recompiler) for the ARM64 and RV64 platform, providing a speed boost between 5 to 10 times faster than using only the interpreter.
 Some high level information on how DynaRec works can be found [here](https://box86.org/2021/07/inner-workings-a-high%e2%80%91level-view-of-box86-and-a-low%e2%80%91level-view-of-the-dynarec/).

 Some x64 internal opcodes use parts of "Realmode X86 Emulator Library", see [x64primop.c](src/emu/x64primop.c) for copyright details